plasmiq/freedom/README.md

 ##How to use Freedom?

-Project README is rendered with Freedom skin at <a href="http://plasmiq.github.io/freedom">this site</a>.
-Feel free to read page source and replicate HTML strucute at own projects.
+README is rendered with the Freedom skin found <a href="http://plasmiq.github.io/freedom">here</a>.
+Feel free to use the page source and replicate the HTML structure in your own projects.